onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 ### Experiment 1: Encoding stability on benchmark varieties (E2 harness)

 **Goal**
 Test whether a fixed `Enc_HC_tuple` produces stable, low Hodge tension across a benchmark library of varieties where Hodge structures and algebraic cycles are well studied, and define a reproducible harness that others can rerun.
+This experiment defines the E2 harness for Q004; implementations should log `E_level = E2` together with the encoding tuple hash in their metadata.

 **Setup**